-The technology is designed to centralise and automate interactions between an organisation, customers, and other value chain partners to improve speed and efficiency of procurement practices.
+The technology is designed to centralize and automate interactions between an organization, customers, and other value chain partners to improve the speed and efficiency of procurement practices.

 eProcurement started in the 1980s, when electronic data interchange (EDI) was developed.
 EDI allows files and documents to be shared between people in business and, at the time, it was revolutionary.
 Businesses no longer had to physically send documents, as instead they could be sent electronically.

 In the context of procurement EDI, allowed customer and suppliers to send and receive purchase orders and invoices using call-forward networks, which was eventually superseded by email.